-Generally, it is only the frames that are useful.
-To protect the frames during shipping, lenses can remain.
+Reading glasses can be used as is.
+For prescription lenses, it is only the frames that are useful.
+To protect the frames during shipping, however, lenses can remain.
 Cases or slips are also excellent for protecting the glasses and for distribution in Cameroon.
 Please make sure the frames are in very good condition before sending.
 Sunglasses are also needed.